 Below are the individuals who lead the Lone Star Parity Project, bringing the stories of women across Texas to life.
 These are the change-makers who transform this dream into a reality.

-Brooke López is a recent graduate from the University of Texas at Dallas and an incoming student at the UNT Dallas College of Law.
+Brooke López is a graduate from the University of Texas at Dallas and second year student at UNT Dallas College of Law.
 In her published thesis "Women in Government: A comparison of Statewide and Local Candidacy", Brooke analyzed the gap in parity for women in politics versus their male counterparts.

 Founder & Research Director